steveloughran/formality/styleguide/styleguide.md

 raise an exception.
 1. Use Executors over Threads
 1. Use fixed pool executors over creating a new thread per request/operation.
- The one-thread-per-action architecture does not scale to the size of workloads which Hadoop applications can generate.
- This is not just server side; it has surfaced in pure-client-side code, such as the S3A filesystem Client [HADOOP-11446)](https://issues.apache.org/jira/browse/HADOOP-11446).
-A good design for a small application, one that works in the test cases, can fail dramatically in the field.

 Key `java.utils.concurrent` classes include